+4.1 Deputation Peter Coxon

-4.1 A request for a Deputation has been received from Mr Peter Coxon, Director, Carrooda Pty Ltd and Sansom Nominees Pty Ltd in respect to Item 26 of Development & Infrastructure Services Meeting, Warehouse, Office and Storage of Inert Materials - Lot 1 (251), 20 (259) and 21 (257) Berkshire Road, Forrestfield.
+A request to make a Deputation received from Mr Peter Coxon, Director, Carrooda Pty Ltd and Sansom Nominees Pty Ltd was approved by the Shire President.

+The Deputation was in respect to Item 26 of Development & Infrastructure Services Meeting, Warehouse, Office and Storage of Inert Materials - Lot 1 (251), 20 (259) and 21 (257) Berkshire Road, Forrestfield.